 Limit Screen Time: Long periods of staring at screens lead to reduced blinking, which can cause dry eyes.

-For the Eyes: Your eyes generate wind and UV exposure damaging your eyes, which can cause too much dryness.
+For the Eyes: Your eyes are exposed to wind and UV exposure, which can damage your eyes, which can cause too much dryness.

 Opt for Omega-3 Supplements: Omega-3 fatty acids can help increase tear production and promote overall eye comfort.